somunachima/shopping-run/README.md

 ## Additional Features:
 - Search items on the shopping list
 - Drag and drop items to sort shoppping list
-- Save or unsave an indvidual item on the list
+- Save or unsave an individual item on the list
 - View only saved items on a seperate page
 - Unsave all items on the saved list
 - Sign up to make a new account without a Google Account